 The mechanism for rent review is ordinarily set out within the lease.
 It will describe the frequency of the reviews and how the rent will be determined.
 It is typical for rent to be reviewed every three to five years.
 Short term leases are unlikely to include rent reviews.

-As noted above, rent is commonly determined by reference to an index or the open market.
+Rent is commonly determined by reference to an index or the open market.
 The open market rent is impacted by the local area and general level of rents.
 The market may also vary depending on the type of use of the property.

 A lease may specify whether improvements made to the property are taken into account for the purpose of rent review or whether they will be disregarded.

-Typically, a lease will provide that the landlord will be permitted to inform a tenant of a new rent following a rent review.
+The landlord will be permitted to inform a tenant of a new rent following a rent review.
 The tenant will commonly have a right under the lease to object to any revised rent.
 After that, a dispute may be referred to an independent expert (such as a surveyor, appointed by the parties, or in default of agreement by a reputable body) for determination.

 The interaction between rent payments, rent review and break dates is important.
 Careful consideration should be given to rent payment dates and rent review dates.
 A tenant should ensure that any rent payment dates fall after a rent review or break dates.
 This is to avoid: